 - Your child may feel sick or be sick (vomit) and may get diarrhoea.
 Giving the medicine with some food or milk may help.

 - Your child may develop itchiness or a rash.
-Using a moisturising cream or anti-itch cream may help.
+Using a moisturising cream may help.

-- Aciclovir should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving aciclovir.
+- Aciclovir should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Aciclovir.

 - It is important that your child takes the whole course of this medicine, which is usually for 5 days but may be much longer.
 Your doctor will tell you how long it needs to be taken for.
 If you stop early, the infection may come back, and may then be harder to treat.